 Once values are selected, use one of the following methods to Copy:

-- Click the button from the standard toolbar

 - Choose Edit | Copy from the menu.

-- Press < Ctrl + C>.
+- Press <Ctrl + C>.

 - Right-click and select Copy.

 Paste

 Single value can be pasted anywhere there is a currently configurable value.
 Select the value and use one of the following methods to Paste: